kmagritte/RSSchool_EvaluationSelection/README.md

 ```sh
 poetry run train --hyperparameter-search=False
 ```
+*Note!!!*  I advise you to disable automatic selection of hyperparameters.
+The duration of the execution is more than an hour.

 You can configure additional options (such as hyperparameters) in the CLI.
 To get a full list of them, use help:
 ```sh
 poetry run train --help